IonBazan/object-store/README.md

  - PHP 7.4+ with `pdo_mysql` extension
  - Composer
  - MariaDB or MySQL server
+ - Redis server

 ```shell
 composer install # Install dependencies
 bin/console doctrine:migrations:migrate -n
 ```

-Note that you may need to update your DB credentials.
+Note that you may need to update your DB and Redis credentials.
 Simply put `DATABASE_URL=mysql://admin:admin@127.0.0.1/object_store` in `.env.local` and put your credentials there.

 # Usage

+Application offers both Web and CLI interfaces.

+## Web
 The easiest way to run the application is by installing [Symfony CLI](https://symfony.com/doc/current/setup/symfony_server.html) and run:

 ```bash